-Licensing music to film, computer games, the Internet, corporate videos, TV or any other visual and sound combination (the busin ess of synchronisation or ‘sync ’ licensing) has become a key revenue stream for many record labels, artists and publishers (rights holders) some of whom earn more income from this activity than through record sales.
-It is estimated that licensing repertoire to f ilm and TV generates around £25 million per year for UK labels alone (source: BPI) and millions more in publishing income .
+Licensing music to film, computer games, the Internet, corporate videos, TV or any other visual and sound combination (the business of synchronization or ‘sync ’ licensing) has become a key revenue stream for many record labels, artists and publishers (rights holders) some of whom earn more income from this activity than through record sales.
+It is estimated that licensing repertoire to film and TV generates around £25 million per year for UK labels alone (source: BPI) and millions more in publishing income.

-It is therefore no surprise that AIM receive many requests to supply information about this business area, and we are now proud to present an honest and practical guide to assist those who wish to incorporate a Sync licensing strategy into their business planning
+It is, therefore, no surprise that AIM receives many requests to supply information about this business area, and we are now proud to present an honest and practical guide to assist those who wish to incorporate a Sync licensing strategy into their business planning.

 This guide for music rights holders is not intended to be an academic textbook but a document that provides practical advice and an overview of the marketplace.

 The guide will be updated every six months and is available from